External Ids for CLIC2 Gene

 GeneCards Summary for CLIC2 Gene

 CLIC2 (Chloride Intracellular Channel 2) is a Protein Coding gene.
-Diseases associated with CLIC2 include x-linked intellectual disability - cardiomegaly - congestive heart failure and mental retardation, x-linked, syndromic 32.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include chloride channel activity and glutathione peroxidase activity.
+Diseases associated with CLIC2 include mental retardation, x-linked, syndromic 32 and x-linked intellectual disability-cardiomegaly-congestive heart failure syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Hepatic ABC Transporters.
+GO annotations related to this gene include chloride channel activity and glutathione transferase activity.
 An important paralog of this gene is CLIC1.